splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

    * - ``SPLUNK_TRACE_RESPONSE_HEADER_ENABLED``
      - Enabled by default.
 Adds server trace information to HTTP response headers.
 For more information, see :ref:`server-trace-information-dotnet-otel`.
 The default value is ``true``.
    * - ``OTEL_DOTNET_AUTO_EXCLUDE_PROCESSES``
      - Names of the executable files that the profiler cannot instrument.
 Supports multiple semicolon-separated values, for example: ``ReservedProcess.exe;powershell.exe``.
-The default value is ``dotnet,dotnet.exe,powershell.exe,pwsh,pwsh.exe``.
 Can't be set using the ``web.config`` or ``app.config`` files.

 .. _dotnet-otel-exporter-settings: